Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Introduction

-Then, we are interested in the behavior of the $2d$-dimensional process $X_{t}^{\epsilon}=(q_{t}^{\epsilon},\,p_{t}^{\epsilon})$ in the low-temperature regime, i.e., the regime where $\epsilon$ tends to $0$.
-We first provide the necessary condition (cf. Assumption \ref{ass:main}) to the vector field $F$ under which the zero-temperature dynamics, i.e., the dynamics \eqref{eq:uld} with $\epsilon=0$ converges, as $t\rightarrow\infty,$ to a unique stable equilibria of the dynamics.
-As we can observe from the discussion below, this condition is very close to the necessary and sufficient condition in the sense that for the large-class of linear model our condition is indeed necessary and sufficient.
+Then, we are interested in the behavior of the $2d$-dimensional process $(X_{t}^{\epsilon})_{t\ge0}=((q_{t}^{\epsilon},\,p_{t}^{\epsilon}))_{t\ge0}$ in the low-temperature regime, i.e., the regime where $\epsilon$ tends to $0$.
+We first provide a necessary condition (cf. Assumption \ref{ass:main}) on the vector field $F$ under which the zero-temperature dynamics, i.e., the dynamics \eqref{eq:uld} with $\epsilon=0$ converges, as $t\rightarrow\infty,$ to a unique stable equilibrium of the dynamics.
+As we can observe from the discussion below, this condition is very close to the necessary and sufficient condition in the sense that for a large-class of linear models our condition is indeed necessary and sufficient.

 Under this condition, we demonstrate in Proposition \ref{prop:unique stat distrib} that the process $(X_{t}^{\epsilon})_{t\geq0}$ is positive recurrent and therefore admits a unique stationary probability measure $\mu_{\epsilon}$.

-Then, by the standard erodicity argument, the distribution of the process $(X_{t}^{\epsilon})_{t\geq0}$, starting from any fixed point in $\mathbb{R}^{d}\times\mathbb{R}^{d}$, converges to $\mu_{\epsilon}$, as $t\rightarrow\infty$ (thermalization).
+Then, by the standard ergodicity argument, the distribution of the process $(X_{t}^{\epsilon})_{t\geq0}$, starting from any fixed point in $\mathbb{R}^{d}\times\mathbb{R}^{d}$, converges in total-variation distance to $\mu_{\epsilon}$, as $t\rightarrow\infty$, for any fixed $\epsilon>0$.
+This phenomenon is commonly referred to as \textit{thermalization}.
 The precise quantitative analysis of this convergence is the main problem confronted in the current article.
-In fact, we prove the so-called \textit{cut-off phenomenon}\textit{\emph{ which will be explained in the next subsection. }}
+In fact, we prove the so-called \textit{cut-off phenomenon} which will be explained in the next subsection, which provides a quantitatively precise estimate of this convergence in the low-temperature regime where $\epsilon$ is close to zero.